 Note: I first published this post on this blog in February, 2013.
 I have added little to the original for re-scheduling it in April 2019, apart from photos and some minor formatting changes.
 I have also added Kate Forsythe's more complex pyramid diagram below.

 How do you go about writing a short story?
 You might have a good idea and an interesting character to portray, but you have no idea about how to create a valid structure.
-It’s a bit like building a house, or a bridge: you need to create a solid foundation first, then sturdy walls and a ceiling.
+It’s a bit like building a house, or a bridge: you want to create a solid foundation, sturdy walls and a ceiling.
 It’s the same for story writing.
 But you may decide to focus on the final structure at a later stage of production, rather than at the outset.
 The basic structure is:

 A: a Beginning

 B: a Middle and

 Aristotle first stated this in 350 BC.
 Just as you can break the parts of a building down into smaller parts, a narrative structure can also be broken into smaller segments that support and fit into the larger framework.

 One way of analysing the structure is to think in terms of a seven-point plan.
 Why seven?
 This has esthetic connotations, and possibly spiritual ones, too.